snoplus/data-flow-documentation/data-flow/processing_and_production/subsec/scripts/delete_jobs_py.md

 ## delete_jobs.py

 This script is to delete datasets from the grid that are no longer needed for analysis.
+It will:
+1. Perform the query and filtering to find matches in the database
-It will delete the files from the storage element, remove the lfc, up date the job document to reflect the deletion and delete the data document from the database.
+2. Delete the files from the storage element
+3. Delete the data document from the database
+4. Update the job document to reflect the deletion

+Because this script is deleting from the grid, it **requires a valid proxy** - ensure you have run `grid_production` prior to running!

 An enhancement was added to perform the grid deletion much faster by utilizing concurrency - see the arguments list below for how to effectively use it.